Pixeluted/KrampUI/README.md

 <br />

 ## Tutorial + Showcase
-Watch a tutorial on how to use it here: https://www.youtube.com/watch?v=nSYtvobwBvU</br>
+Watch a tutorial on how to use it here: https://www.youtube.com/watch?v=VXCyulSeDS0
-*(outdated: you'll now have to get the loader from acedia.gg)*

 ## Getting KrampUI